 Medical appliances and supplies, including drugs and biologicals as defined in section 1861(t) of the Social Security Act, and which are used primarily for the relief of pain and symptom control related to the individual's terminal illness is covered.
-Appliances may include covered durable medical equipment as well as other self-help and personal comfort items related to the palliation or management of the beneficiary's terminal illness and related conditions.
-Equipment is provided by the hospice for use in the beneficiary's home while he or she is under hospice care.
+Appliances may include covered durable medical equipment as well as other self-help and personal comfort items related to the palliation or management of the recipient's terminal illness and related conditions.
+Equipment is provided by the hospice for use in the recipient's home while he or she is under hospice care.
 Medical supplies include those that are part of the written POC.

-The hospice must have a written policy for the disposal of controlled drugs maintained in the beneficiary's home when those drugs are no longer needed by the beneficiary.
+The hospice must have a written policy for the disposal of controlled drugs maintained in the recipient's home when those drugs are no longer needed by the recipient.

-Drugs and biologicals must be administered only by one of the following:
+Drugs and biologicals must be administered only by:

-- 1. A licensed nurse or physician; - 2.
-An employee who has completed a state-approved training program in medication administration; - 3.
-The beneficiary if his/her attending physician has approved; or - 4.
-Any other individual in accordance with applicable state and local laws.
+- A licensed nurse or physician; - An employee who has completed a state-approved training program in medication administration; - The recipient if his/her attending physician has approved; or - Any other individual in accordance with applicable state and local laws.

-Each drug and biological authorized for administration must be specified in the beneficiary's POC.
+Each drug and biological authorized for administration must be specified in the recipient's POC.